Vanessa Fonseca-Chavez

 Fonseca, Vanessa. "'Donde mi amor se ha quedado:' Narratives of Sheepherding and Querencia along the Wyoming Manito Trail."
 Annals of Wyoming, vol. 89, no. 2/3, 2017, p.
 6-12.

 Fonseca-Chávez, Vanessa.
-"We Were Always Chicanos: Situated Citizenship in the Equality State."
-Histories and Cultures of Latinas: Suffrage, Activism and Women's Rights, edited by Montse Feu and Yolanda Padilla.
-Accepted.
+“We Were Always Chicanos, or, We Did it Our Way: Situated Citizenship in the Equality State.”
+Histories of Cultures of Latinas: Suffrage, Activism and Women’s Rights, edited by Montse Feu and Yolanda Padilla.
+Houston: Arte Público Press.
+Fall 2023.

 Martínez, Trisha and Vanessa Fonseca-Chávez.
 "Finding and Building Community on the Manito Trail."
 Western Lands, Western Voices: History at Work in the American West, edited by Gregory E. Smoak.
 85-100.
 University of Utah Press, 2021.